Boric Acid - Overview, Structure, Preparation, Uses, FAQs

 300 °C

 As a crystalline solid, boric acid is soluble in water under standard conditions of temperature and pressure (STP).
 It is temperature-dependent how well H3BO3 dissolves in water.
-Solubility is 57 grams per litre of boric acid in water at a temperature of 25 degrees Celsius.
-This compound is, however, soluble in water when heated to 100 degrees Celsius, where its solubility increases to approximately 275 grams per litre.
+Solubility is 57 grams per liter of boric acid in water at a temperature of 25 degrees Celsius.
+This compound is, however, soluble in water when heated to 100 degrees Celsius, where its solubility increases to approximately 275 grams per liter.

 Furthermore, boric acid is only slightly soluble in acetone and barely soluble in pyridine.
 An ion of boric acid is called the borate anion as its conjugate base.